-He explains that thanks to the blockchain’s immutable ledger property, which can be combined with a verification software, we can verify every step of the product’s lifecycle.
+He explains that thanks to the blockchain’s immutable ledger property, which can be combined with a KYC and AML Software, we can verify every step of the product’s lifecycle.
 Imagine this sequence of verifications, which cannot be manipulated thanks to the blockchain:

 - Manufacturer verifies the product after its production

 - Warehouse verifies the product upon receiving it

 - The Buyer verifies their identity and address during the purchase